projets-de-fin-session/OAVCT/README.md

 ##  **Internal application architecture**
 Aside  from  the  default  basic  architecture  of  Android  studio,  we  have  structured  our  source  codes  into three packages:
-➢A package for activities
+* A package for activities
-➢A package for Models
+* A package for Models
-➢A package for adaptors
+* A package for adaptors

 ## User Stories
 * [] User can **Download App on Play Store**
 * [] User can **Sing up as**
-      Physical person
+     * Physical person
-      Concessionaire
+     * Concessionaire
-      Enterprise
+     * Enterprise
 * [] User can have information about of OAVCT
 * [] User can **Login or Log out**
-# After logging in, the customer can access the following services:
+After logging in, the customer can access the following services:
 * [] User can see all services
 * [] Launch an expertise reques
 * [] User can  post feed-back